Co-Director, Harvard Project on Climate Agreements

-Robert C. Stowe is Executive Director of the Harvard Environmental Economics Program and Manager of the Harvard Project on International Climate Agreements, both University-wide programs based in the Harvard Kennedy School’s Mossavar-Rahmani Center for Business and Government.
-He is also an Adjunct Lecturer in Public Policy at the Harvard Kennedy School, teaching a course on international climate-change policy.
-From December 2003 through June 2009, he was Associate Director of the Science, Technology, and Public Policy Program and the Energy Technology Innovation Policy Research Group, in the Kennedy School’s Belfer Center for Science and International Affairs.
-Rob has worked in non-profit, academic, and business organizations, including as Vice President of Programs of the Citizens Network for Foreign Affairs, which provides assistance in agriculture and agribusiness to developing countries, and Human Factors International, one of the world’s leading firms in the field of software and Web usability.
-He has consulted to the World Bank and other organizations on agricultural management projects in Uganda, Russia, and Ukraine.
-Rob holds a Ph.D. in political science from the Massachusetts Institute of Technology and an A.B. in physics from Harvard College.
+Robert Stowe is Executive Director of the Harvard Environmental Economics Program and Co-Director of the Harvard Project on Climate Agreements – both University-wide programs based in the Harvard Kennedy School (HKS).
+Stowe has been engaged through the Harvard Project in the annual Conferences of the Parties of the U.N.
+Framework Convention on Climate Change since 2007.
+He was a Contributing Author to a chapter on international cooperation in the Intergovernmental Panel on Climate Change’s Fifth Assessment Report.
+Stowe has worked in non-profit, academic, and business organizations, including as Vice President of Programs of the Citizens Network for Foreign Affairs, which provides assistance in agriculture and agribusiness to developing countries, and as a consultant to the World Bank and other organizations on agricultural management projects.
+Stowe holds a Ph.D. in political science from the Massachusetts Institute of Technology and an A.B. in physics from Harvard College.
 His blog posts on climate-change policy appear on LinkedIn at: www.linkedin.com/in/robertstowe/detail/recent-activity/posts and he can be reached at email@example.com.